 Background

 On December 22, 1939 constituted as the 41st Pursuit Squadron (Interceptor).
 On February 1, 1940 activated at Bolling Field, Washington DC as part of the 31st Pursuit Group (31st PG) in the U.S. Army Air Corps (USAAC).
 On October 21, 1940 moves to Selfridge Field, Michigan.
 On June 20, 1941 became part of the U.S. Army Air Force (USAAF).
+Nicknamed "The Flying Buzzsaws".
+On October 4, 1941 the squadron emblem was approved as a circular blue disc with scattered clouds with a yellow border with a flying buzzsaw in operation leaving a trail of yellow chips.
 On December 6, 1941 moves to Baer Field, Indiana.

 Wartime History

 On December 15, 1941 moves to Paine Field, Washington State.
 On January 15, 1942 assigned to the 35th Pursuit Group (35th PG).
 On January 21, 1942 departs overseas bound for Australia equipped with early model P-39 Airacobra and P-400 Airacobra.
 On February 25, 1942 at Brisbane.
 On March 8, 1942 arrives Ballarat Airfield.
+On March 17, 1942 moves to Mount Gambier Airfield.

 On May 15, 1942 redesignated the 41st Fighter Squadron (41st FS) in the 35th Fighter Group (35th FG) nicknamed "The Flying Buzzsaws" with the motif of a buss-saw with red wings leaving a trail of yellow chips inside a circle with a background of clouds and a blue sky.

 On July 22, 1942 sixteen Airacobras from the 80th Fighter Squadron, 39th Fighter Squadron, 40th Fighter Squadron, 41st Fighter Squadron conduct a mission to strafe Japanese barges off Buna and Gona.
-Over the target, eight Airacobras strafed the barges while the other eight flew top cover.
+Over the target, eight Airacobras strafed barges while the other eight flew top cover.

 On